TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 *ExpressionData* |  The expression data is in tabular format where the rows are the features (genes and/or metabolites) and the columns are the samples.
 An example of a file containing expression data is shown in Figure c).
 *Interactions* |  The interaction matrix where the ith interaction (row) is represented as: [source target score] where *source* and *target* are names (symbolID for genes and CHEBI IDs for metabolites) of the connected nodes and *score* is a number in the range [0,1] representing the interaction confidence (where 1 corresponds to the maximum level of confidence).
 An example is shown in Figure b).
 *SampleClass* | For each sample specify if control (0) or case (1).
 An example of this file is shown in Figure a) where each row contains the class for one sample.
 *lambdas* | Set of lambdas to test for cross validation.
-If wanting to test more than one lambda, specify the lambdas by using the notation (include the quotation mark symbols): “[lambda1 lambda2 … lambdaN]”.
+If you are wanting to test more than one lambda, specify the lambdas by using the notation (include the quotation mark symbols): “[lambda1 lambda2 … lambdaN]”.
 For example, if we want to try two lambdas, namely 0.02 and 0.2, we would specify it with: “[0.02 0.2]”.
 *Folds* | Specify the number of partitions for cross validation.
 *NumIterations* | Maximum number of iterations for the optimisation solver.
 Default value is 100.